-Information concerning mandatory dissemination meetings will be posted in classrooms, on building bulletin boards, in the Herald, in the ASU Daily Digest, and on the Professional Education Programs website (http://www.astate.edu/a/prof-ed-programs-office/).
-It is your responsibility to seek out the meeting information and to make plans to attend a 3:30 or 4:45 meeting on specific dates.
+Information concerning mandatory dissemination meetings will be posted in classrooms, on building bulletin boards, in the Herald, in the ASU Daily Digest, and on the Professional Education Programs website.
+It is your responsibility to seek outthe meeting information and to make plans to attend a 3:30 or 4:45 meeting on specific dates.
 These meetings usually occur in late February or early March (approximately one year in advance) for spring teacher interns and early October (approximately one year in advance) for fall teacher interns.